htnmtinghtn35/500lines/README.md

 *500 Lines or Less*
 ===================

-Creative Commons - Attribution license, and all code by the MIT License: please see the [license description](LICENSE.md) for details.
-In addition, all royalties from paid-for versions will all go to Amnesty International.

 The production of this book has been made possible by the financial support of [PagerDuty](http://www.pagerduty.com/company/work-with-us/).